Think Locally, Act Locally

 - Online Stores

-While not suitable for every health domain, online stores associated with a practice's website can sell medical products and living aides, increasing the practice's profits, and offer more reasons for web surfers to visit the site.
+While not suitable for every domain, online stores associated with a practice's website can sell medical products and living aides, increasing the practice's profits, and offer more reasons for web surfers to visit the site.

 A blog, or online journal, can greatly improve a web site's search engine rankings.
 Medical practice blogs could include breaking medical news, medical staff's personal opinions of new treatments, and discussions of local events.